 Alma de Sedona has the benefit of being in the middle of all the film venues.
 Just 1.1 miles to Mary D. Fisher Theatre and Harkins Theatres and 2.2 miles to the Sedona Performing Arts Center (SPAC).
 You will be able to get to any of these locations with ease!

-Join us February 24 - March 4, 2018 for a day or two or all 9 days!
-This year’s festival promises 160 meticulously reviewed and selected films.
+Join us February 23 - March 3, 2019 for a day or two or all 9 days!
+This year festival celebrates its Silver Anniversary of 25 years and promises more than 160 meticulously reviewed and selected films.
 Indulge in wonderful movie viewing, the rich Red Rock surroundings of Sedona and the luxury of your room at the Alma de Sedona Inn as you become part of this exciting and festive atmosphere.
 In addition, take advantage of our seasonally discounted rates.
 Book your room now!

 The Hummingbird Festival will be back in 2019.
 Check back later for dates.